 This position is a DCIPS position in the Excepted Service under 10 U.S.C.
 1601.
 DoD Components with DCIPS positions apply Veterans' Preference to preference eligible candidates as defined by Section 2108 of Title 5 USC, in accordance with the procedures provided in DoD Instruction 1400.25, Volume 2005, DCIPS Employment and Placement.
 If you are an external applicant claiming veterans' preference, as defined by Section 2108 of Title 5 U.S.C., you must self-identify your eligibility in our ERecruit application.

 MANDATORY QUALIFICATION CRITERIA: For this particular job, applicants must meet all competencies reflected under the Mandatory Qualification Criteria to include education (if required).
-Online resumes must demonstrate qualification by providing specific examples and associated results, in response to the announcement's mandatory criteria specified in this vacancy announcement: 1) Experience using hardcopy and digital charts; 2) Experience utilizing and or applying knowledge of the following: Navigating on an Electronic Chart, Display, and Information System (ECDIS) using DNC or ENC; 3) Experience applying knowledge of maritime navigation principles and practices; 4) Experience identifying, developing, prioritizing, and satisfying completion of tasks within a schedule or timeline in an environment where requirements frequently change; 5) Experience communicating in writing as well as verbally or in sign language.
-EDUCATION REQUIREMENT: A. Education: Graduation with a Bachelor's degree from an accredited state or federal maritime academy, the U.S. Naval Academy, or the U.S. Coast Guard Academy.
+Online resumes must demonstrate qualification by providing specific examples and associated results, in response to the announcement's mandatory criteria specified in this vacancy announcement: 1.
+Demonstrated experience interpreting nautical charts and publications and/or utilizing an Electronic Charting & Display Information System (ECDIS) using Electronic Nautical Chart (ENC) or Digital Nautical Chart (DNC); 2.
+Proven ability to communicate ongoing work and findings to leadership and others through written, visual, and spoken reports and briefings; 3.
+Demonstrated ability to apply critical thinking to problem identification, analysis and resolution on challenging issues.
+EDUCATION REQUIREMENT: EDUCATION: A. Education: Graduation with a Bachelor's degree from an accredited state or federal maritime academy, the U.S. Naval Academy, or the U.S. Coast Guard Academy.
 Education must include successful completion of U.S Merchant Marine Third Mate's License requirements from the U.S. Coast Guard Marine Safety Office or Officer of the Deck Underway Qualifications from the U.S. Navy or U.S. Coast Guard. -OR- B. Experience: Minimum three years' experience as a crew member aboard U.S. commercial or military vessels while serving in a navigational capacity.
 Experience must include proficiency in multiple navigation modalities (celestial, electronic, visual, radar, piloting, voyage planning, etc.) using NGA Maritime products.
 PHYSICAL REQUIREMENT: Distinguish principal colors and shades/hues of principal colors; Near visual acuity of 20/20 or better with or without corrective lenses; Far visual acuity of 20/60 or better binocular with or without corrective lenses.

 DESIRABLE QUALIFICATION CRITERIA: In addition to the mandatory qualifications, experience in the following is desired: